 “The previous largest gift was $4.7 million,” said Gene Frantz ’71,’76 MEd, recently retired vice president for planned giving.
 About half of all bequests are unexpected, Frantz said.

-Under the terms of the bequest, the “Walter W. and Josephine Sheffield Ridgway Memorial Fund,” half of the income will be used to provide scholarships to students attending Lynchburg College from the Virginia Baptist Children’s Home, Glade Spring Baptist Church, and the First Baptist Church in Roanoke, Virginia, in that order.
+Under the terms of the bequest, the “Walter W. and Josephine Sheffield Ridgway Memorial Fund,” half of the income will be used to provide scholarships to students attending University of Lynchburg from the Virginia Baptist Children’s Home, Glade Spring Baptist Church, and the First Baptist Church in Roanoke, Virginia, in that order.
 The other half is to be used for construction of new buildings or for the maintenance of new or existing buildings on campus.

 The College will apply the capital portion of the bequest to the Drysdale Student Center, according to Denise McDonald, vice president for advancement.

-“Mr. Ridgway’s gift is a testimony to his belief in his Lynchburg College education,” McDonald said.
+“Mr. Ridgway’s gift is a testimony to his belief in his University of Lynchburg education,” McDonald said.
 “He wanted to pass it on — to pass on to future generations the opportunity for learning.
 His gift will have an impact in perpetuity and has the special distinction of putting the Drysdale Student Center Campaign over the top.
 With this generous bequest, we have surpassed our goal of $12 million for the Drysdale Student Center.”

 The new Student Center will open this fall and be dedicated in late October.

 Ridgway served in a US Army 1st General Hospital during World War II after beginning his college career.
 He transferred to LC from Roanoke College as a senior on the GI Bill and graduated with a BS in biology at age 26.